cylc/cylc-flow/doc/src/tutorial.rst

 - Use an *internal queue* to prevent more than an alotted number of tasks from running at once even though they are ready - see :ref:`InternalQueues`.
-- Configure task event hooks to send an email, or shut the suite down, on task failure.
+- Configure task events to send an email, or shut the suite down, on task failure.